What is Evidence-Informed Practice (EIP)?

-EIP builds upon evidence-based practice (EBP) to include sources of evidence that extend beyond traditional scientific studies, for example randomized-control trials.
-EIP involves the conscientious and judicious use of various types of information when making decisions about policy and practice.
+Evidence-informed Practice (EIP) involves the conscientious and judicious use of key types of information when making decisions about policy and practice.
 EIP considers:

-Using EIP is like continually gathering evidence and putting it in your bag wherever you go.
-When you encounter a situation related to a specific topic, you consult this evidence and critically think by asking questions like:
+PART’s role is to provide you with research, so you can incorporate this type of evidence in to your daily practice.
+Using research evidence is like continually gathering evidence and putting it in your tool box wherever you go.
+When you encounter a situation related to a specific topic, you consult the research and think critically by asking questions like:

 - What are the different research methodologies?